 Success Rates

-• North Col: Roughly 55%, often affected by stronger winds and a longer summit push.
+- North Col: Approximately 55%, and this is usually done with stronger winds and a longer summit push.

 3. Pros and Cons of Each Route